 - Commit to the program full-time (research or community engagement), which means 6 consecutive weeks, 30+ hours/week.
 Please note that students are expected to devote themselves full-time for the duration of the program to their research project (i.e. 40+ hours/week), so participation in the Laidlaw Program is not compatible with attending summer school, holding down another job, etc.

 - Commit to attending the seminars and retreats during the summer following their first-year, the following academic year; and during the summer following their sophomore year.

-- Commit to attending the seminars and retreats that take place in the fall semester (in September) and in the spring semester (in February).
+- Commit to attending the seminars and retreats that take place in the fall semester of your sophomore and junior years (following your summer engagement) and in the spring semester of your sophomore year.